openaustralia/planningalerts/README.md

 [Stripe](https://stripe.com) is used to process the payment and manage billing.

-You need to configured three evironment variables in your .env.local file to allow users to visit the subscriptions page.
+You need to configured three evironment variables in your .env.local file to allow users to visit the donations page.

 1. The publishable API key from your stripe account.
 2. The secret API key from your stripe account.